hanisirfan/light-prayer-time/README.md

 4. A prompt will appear asking if you want to add it to your home screen.
 Tap Add.
 5. The app icon will be added to your home screen and app drawer.

+## Note

+Use `npm run generate-sw` to generate paths to pre-cache files for service worker.

 ## To Do:
 - Custom displays/presentation